There are three main stages involved in the investigation of complaints

 This may include:

-- legislation such as the Health Practitioner Regulation National Law which sets out Ahpra's and the National Boards’ responsibilities
+- legislation such as the Health Practitioner Regulation National Law which sets out Ahpra, the National Boards and accreditations organisations’ responsibilities

-The investigator will analyse this information to consider whether Ahpra or a National Board processed the matter:
+The investigator will analyse this information to consider whether the matter was handled:

 - fairly and reasonably